CamerAllan/obsidian-jira-integration/README.md

 `it.link` is a special template field that constructs a link to the UI.

+## Installation

+Just download the code, unzip it and stick it in your plugins folder.
+You'll then need to enable it in the community plugins tab.

+Only do this after you've reviewed the code - **don't give unfamiliar github plugins your Jira credentials.**

 ## Settings

 The settings panel for the plugin takes 3 inputs: